Semi-structured data: Semi-structured data model

-The primary trade-off being made in using a semi-structured database model is that queries cannot be made as efficiently as in a more constrained structure, such as in the relational model.
-Typically the records in a semi-structured database are stored with unique IDs that are referenced with pointers to their location on disk.
-This makes navigational or path-based queries quite efficient, but for doing searches over many records (as is typical in SQL), it is not as efficient because it has to seek around the disk following pointers.
+The primary trade-off associated with a semi-structured data model is that queries cannot be made as efficiently as in a more constrained structure, such as in the relational model.
+Navigational methods for a semi-structured database, such as methods using the XPath expression language, may rely on storing elements with unique IDs.
+These methods allow for reasonably efficient simple navigational or path-based queries, but for complex searches over many records (as is typical in SQL) they are quite inefficient because they must seek repeatedly through the records.